ABowedBass/helloWorkflow/README.md

 # Training Hello Workflow

 ## Workflow Overview
 These workflows are designed to show different ways that variables can be set, passed down to subflows, and returned to the parent workflows.
-They also show how to use some of the different ways to print out values to different places (Reach Engine Logs, Catalina Logs, and execution label expressions)
+They also show how to use some of the different ways to print out values to different places (Reach Engine Logs, Catalina Logs, and execution label expressions).
+The end result will be transforming a string to equal 'Hello World'.
+If 'Hello World' is not the resulting string of the workflow, the workflow will fail.

 ## Import Order
 1. helloWorldWorkflow